top of page

 In the next 15 years, the number of languages in which temple ordinances will be available likely will double.

-As I expected the "language assistance" list does not match the list I built above, but it is close.
+As I expected the "language assistance" list does not exactly match the list I built above, but it is close.
 I included 13 languages out of my 89 guesses that do not appear on the "language assistance" list, therefore I was 86% correct (both Lao and Turkish are included).
-Of those I did not include only Armenian has a Book or Mormon translation.
+Of those I missed only Armenian has a Book or Mormon translation.
 As mentioned above the Church appears to have added new languages since Elder Bednar's talk.
 I suspect that the new ones are three of the languages that the Church was in the process of creating Book of Mormon translations for according to the 2017 letter (Efik, Navajo and Pohnpeian).

 The complete "language assistance" list is as follows (those without BOM translations are highlighted):